The International Vienna Motor Symposium

 Conference Papers 2025

-The 46th International Vienna Motor Symposium will take place from 14-16 May 2025.
-The conference papers for this event can be pre-ordered from the Austrian Society of Automotive Engineers since end of January 2025 and will be dispatched after the symposium.
+The 46th International Vienna Motor Symposium took place from 14-16 May 2025.
+The conference papers for this event can be ordered from the Austrian Society of Automotive Engineers and will be dispatched after the receipt of the payment.

 All lectures are presented on approx. 1600 pages in 3 volumes including additional booklets.